 Online Sportsbooks Coming Soon to Indiana

-William Hill, the world’s oldest bookmaker, who first opened their doors in 1934 in London England, went online in New Jersey in September 2018.
+William Hill, the world’s oldest bookmaker, that first opened its doors in 1934 in London, England, went online in New Jersey in September 2018.
 Now they have their eyes set on Indiana and plan to expand through a partnership with Tropicana Evansville.

-The result of a massive deal between international online gambling giant The Stars Group and sports media superstar FOX Sports, FOX Bet is already live in Pennsylvania and New Jersey and looking to expand its footprint throughout the US.
-FOX Bet also has a deal with Penn National in order to use an available skin to market their online sportsbook.
+The result of a massive deal between international online gambling giant The Stars Group and sports media superstar FOX Sports, FOX Bet is already live in Pennsylvania and New Jersey and looking to expand its footprint throughout the U.S. FOX Bet has a deal with Penn National in order to use an available skin to market its online sportsbook.

 In PA and NJ, FOX Bet is offering $20 free to play with just for signing up and $100 first deposit match.
-We believe the same offer will be available in Indiana when they go live.
+We believe the same offer will be available in Indiana when FOX Bet goes live.

-BetIndiana, your hometown sportsbook, is owned and operated by USA Sports Gaming which is a sports betting focused company focused on establishing retail and online sportsbooks.
-BetIndiana prides themselves on being a Midwest based company and being connected to their local markets.
-BetIndiana will have an online sportsbook and a retail sportsbook at the Mejestic Hard Rock Gary.
+BetIndiana, Indiana’s hometown sportsbook, is owned and operated by USA Sports Gaming which is a sports-betting company focused on establishing retail and online sportsbooks.
+BetIndiana prides itself on being a Midwest-based company and being connected to local markets.
+BetIndiana will have an online sportsbook and a retail sportsbook at the Majestic Hard Rock Gary.